Ypertex/blog/content/articles/innovating-our-own-stagnation.md

 AI is the kind of technology that can have profound social implications.
 With the potential to replace us all in our jobs, it could free us from arduous labor---or rob us of our purpose of life.

 In any case, it could aggravate the fundamental human difficulty to unlearn.
 As I just wrote: Machines learn based on massive amounts of data.
 However, data can only be a representation of the past and of a forecast---not of a radically different future.
+To get to such a future that's different and improved, we'll have to teach machines how to unlearn, too.
+How do we achieve that if we as humans already have trouble learning to unlearn?

+> Aritficial Intelligence has the power to make our future an optimized and scaled version of our past.
+Attempts to significantly improve our situation will have to increasingly overcome this power.

 All cases of AI known to me are aimed at optimizing and scaling what humans *already* try to do.
 It's all about exploiting the status quo: